Behind the theory, discover how to leverage the lessons-learnt of the "Bi-Modal" paradigm!

 We are in a VUCA - volatile, uncertain, complex and ambiguous – environment, that is putting the IT departments of large and small organisations under pressure.
 Change is coming more rapidly and is more and more driven by technological innovations.
 Typically, we know that organisations should adapt to this and, as it is said a lot, should become “Agile”.
 But, what does “Agile” mean concretely?
 What is its impact on the current way of working and structures?
 How should it be introduced?
 What is the role of IT, and what is the role of business in this transformation journey to become Agile?
 This article gives our point of view on this topic, and we are more than open for a constructive discussion with you around the subject.

-In this context, some IT departments have grown dramatically and are having difficulties in getting organised internally as well as to build an effective partnership with the business.
+In this context, some IT departments have grown dramatically and are having difficulties in getting organised internally as well as building an effective partnership with the business.
 They must maintain their legacy systems, and, in the meantime, they are asked to tackle new opportunities or innovate.
 In reply to this, Gartner introduces in 2014 the Bi-Modal IT paradigm, an operating model for IT.
 Gartner defined Bi-Modal as:

 “The practice of managing two separate but coherent styles of work: one focused on predictability; the other on exploration.
 Mode 1 is optimised for areas that are more predictable and well-understood.
 It focuses on exploiting what is known while renovating the legacy environment into a state that is fit for a digital world.
 Mode 2 is exploratory, experimenting to solve new problems and optimised for areas of uncertainty.
 These initiatives often begin with a hypothesis that is tested and adapted during a process involving short iterations, definitively adopting a minimum viable product (MVP) approach.
 Both modes are essential to creating substantial value and drive significant organisational change, and neither is static.
 Marrying a more predictable evolution of products and technologies (Mode 1) with the new and innovative (Mode 2) is the essence of a bimodal enterprise capability.
 Both play an essential role in the digital transformation.”